KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 diarrhea) and food they ate (potato, fish, mayo, courgette, cheese, ice cream).

+This project will use multiple component analysis (MCA), which is one of the principal component methods to analysis the data and identify which food is most likely causing the food poisoning.

 ## 3 DATA PREPARATION

-The dataset of this project is called “poison”, which is a public dataset from the R package “FactoMineR”.
+The dataset of this project is called “poison”.
+It is a public dataset from the R package “FactoMineR”.

 ### 3.1 Data Import

-Following code download the dataset from the package.
+Following code downloads the dataset from the package.

 ``` r
 data(poison)